-Andrea Bocelli sings ‘Hallelujah’ with his daughter in stunning new duet
+Andrea Bocelli sings ‘Hallelujah’ with his eight-year-old daughter in magical duet

 As we’re all missing live performance, two Bocellis give us a special moment of music.